heron-mc/heron-mc/trunk/docsrc/index.rst

 Web Mapping Made Easy
 =====================

-The Heron Mapping Client (MC) facilitates the creation of web mapping applications with the `GeoExt <http://geoext.org>`_  JavaScript toolkit.
+The Heron Mapping Client (MC) facilitates the creation of browser-based web mapping applications with the `GeoExt <http://geoext.org>`_  JavaScript toolkit.

 `GeoExt <http://geoext.org>`_ is a powerful toolkit that combines